gvwilson/teachtogether.tech/_lessons/performance.md

 ### Give Feedback on Bad Teaching
 **(whole class/20)**

-1. Watch [this video of bad
-   teaching](https://www.youtube.com/watch?v=-ApVt04rB4U) as a group and give feedback on it.
+1. Watch [this video of bad teaching][video-bad-teaching] as a group and give feedback on it.
 Organize feedback along two axes: positive vs. negative and content vs. presentation.